thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 authorized Endorser along with the corresponding Attester's Instance ID or inlined in the token using the `x5chain` header parameter as described in
 {{sec-scalability}}.
-If the IAK is a raw public key, the Instance and Implementation ID claims are used (together with the kid in the COSE header, if present) to assist in locating the key used to verify the signature covering the CWT token.
+If the IAK is a raw public key, the Instance ID claim is used to assist in locating the key used to verify the signature covering the CWT token.
 If the IAK is a certified public key, X.509 path construction and validation ({{Section 6 of X509}}) up to a trusted CA MUST be successful before the key is used to verify the token signature.
+This also includes revocation checking.

 In addition, the Verifier will typically operate a policy where values of some of the claims in this profile can be compared to reference values, registered